Oliver Horn

-Oliver A. Horn (June 22, 1901 - October 10, 1960) was an American water polo player who competed in the 1924 Summer Olympics.
-He was born in St. Louis, Missouri.
-In 1924 he won the bronze medal with the American water polo team.
-He played all five matches.
+Oliver A. Horn (June 22, 1901 - October 10, 1960) was an American water polo player who competed for the Illinois Athletic Club and participated in the 1924 Summer Olympics in Paris, where he won a team bronze medal in the 1924 Men's Olympic water polo team competition, playing all five matches.
+In his career, he was an Executive Vice-President for the Jam Handy Organization, a Detroit-based producer of instructional visual presentations.